Redgate Flyway

 Rolling forward using undo scripts

-If undo scripts are being maintained already, the simplest way to roll forward is to copy the undo script as the next migration script.
+If undo scripts are being maintained already, you can roll forward by copying the undo script as the next migration script.
 If there are repeatable migrations that need to be reverted, these will need to be copied from the previously deployed release package.

 If not all of the changes need to be reverted, it is simply a question of editing the migration script and removing changes that are to be preserved.
 Likewise for repeatable migrations, only copy those that need to be reverted.